 # set up tensorflow saver object saver = tf.train.Saver() # fetch the tensorflow session using the Keras backend tf_session = backend.get_session() # get the tensorflow session graph input_graph_def = tf_session.graph.as_graph_def() # get the TensorFlow graph path, flilename and file extension tfgraph_path = './train' tfgraph_filename = 'tf_complete_model.pb' # write out tensorflow checkpoint & inference graph for use with freeze_graph script saver.save(tf_session, tfckpt) tf.train.write_graph(input_graph_def, tfgraph_path, tfgraph_filename, as_text=False)

 Finally, we write the graph to a .pb which is a binary file or .pbtxt file which is a human readable file.
 These files contain the series of nodes that describe our CNN architecture.
 This is slightly different to the .meta file as the .meta file contains a series of data structures, whereas .pb files only contain the CNN architecture in the node format.

 Now we have converted our Keras file into multiple TensorFlow files.
 Having this multi file format is useful if we want to perform more training but not so useful for deployment.
-TensorFlow ties the model into a single file for execution as well as removes any nodes that are not used for inference using the freeze_graph.py script.
+TensorFlow ties the model into a single file for execution as well as removes any nodes that are not used for inference using the freeze_graph script, which is automatically installed.
 We get to finally run something from the command line that is not main.py!
 In the command line run:

 freeze_graph --input_graph=./train/tf_complete_model.pb \ --input_checkpoint=./train/tfchkpt.ckpt \ --input_binary=true \ --output_graph=./freeze/frozen_graph.pb \ --output_node_names=activation_6_1/Softmax